motiz88/jsgrest/README.md

 # jsgrest
 Postgres REST API server in JavaScript (a la PostgREST).

-This is a bare-bones reimplementation of @begriff's fantastic PostgREST in JavaScript.
+This is a bare-bones reimplementation of [@begriffs](https://github.com/begriffs)'s fantastic [PostgREST](https://github.com/begriffs/postgrest) in JavaScript.

 # Goals
 * Maximum API compatibility with PostgREST